-3 See Figure 6-23a.
-4 Project costs are order-of-magnitude estimates and are in 20072012 dollars.
+3 See Figure 6-8a.

+4 Project costs are order-of-magnitude estimates and are in 2012 dollars.
 Future costs may be more due to inflation.
-Costing details can be found in the Technical Appendix.
 In the case of operational projects, estimated costs are for the entire 22-year planning period.